Love You, Mean It with Whitney Cummings

-Love You, Mean It with Whitney Cummings was a weekly American talk show series that was broadcast on E!.
+Love You, Mean It with Whitney Cummings is a weekly American talk show series that was broadcast on E!.
 The series premiered on November 28, 2012.
 E! initially ordered six episodes of the series and later agreed for six more episodes in January 2013.
 The series was eventually canceled.

 Premise

 The series featured Whitney Cummings voicing her comedic opinions about current events.
 Julian McCullough served as Whitney's co-host.

 Episodes

 Reception

 The series has been widely compared to Chelsea Handler's series Chelsea Lately.
 Cummings has responded to the comparison with Handler by saying she expects to be more deferential to her guests than Handler often is.

 Broadcast

 In Australia, the series premiered on December 2, 2012 on E!.